brickfield/moodle-block_badgeawarder/README.txt

 Install the block in the /blocks/ folder
-Ensure the plugin folder is called "badgeawarder" Navigate to Site Administration -> Notifications to start installation
+Ensure the plugin folder is called "badgeawarder" Navigate to Site Administration -> Notifications to start installation There are a number of global settings for this block:
+1) Show extended Options, defaults to No
+2) Upload type, defaults to Award to all users, create non-existing users
+3) Delimiter, defaults to ,
+4) Encoding, defaults to UTF-8
+5) Number of preview rows, defaults to 100

 How to use Badge Awarder in a course?
 -----------------------------------------